 This one is a popular trek in the upper Kullu valley.
 Bhrigu lake lies at 14,100 feet on the eastern side of Rohtang.
 The lake remains frozen during winters and holds immense religious and mythological significance.
 It is believed by locals that Bhrigu rishi meditated and prayed here thousands of years ago.

 If not for religious reasons, trekkers go there to enjoy the unspoiled beauty of the Himalayan lake.
-It almost 6 km from Gulaba, the neighboring village of Kothi from where the trek officially commences.
+It is almost 6 km from Gulaba, the neighboring village of Kothi from where the trek officially commences.
+The best time for this trek is June to October.

 So, take your pick and set the wanderer in you free to embark on any of these treks during a visit here.

-Yes, you can also visit Manali and its many treasures while you are staying at Solang or Kothi because it is just 15 km away.
+Yes, you can also visit Manali and its many treasures while you are staying at Solang or Kothi because it is just 13-15 km away.
+Old Manali cafes, Hadimba Temple, Vashisht hot springs, Naggar Castle, and the local markets are all easily accessible for a day trip.

 Hotel in Solang Valley